Category

 What lies ahead for paid video viewing?

 In the US, the rise of video streaming services over recent years has had a significant impact, leading to industry-wide restructuring that has affected traditional cable TV, satellite broadcasting, and even DVD rental chains.
-In Japan, as explained using the keyword "segmentation," it does not appear to have led to intense competition across industry boundaries.
-This is partly because each service has developed its own unique characteristics, matching specific demographics or content genres to retain users.
+In Japan, as explained under the keyword "segmentation," it does not appear to have led to intense competition across industry boundaries.
+This is partly because each service has developed its own unique characteristics, matching specific demographics or content niches to retain users.

 However, looking long-term, internet usage will likely become even more deeply integrated into daily life, expanding the use of online video streaming.
-While we previously cited the example of live sports streaming online, it's also crucial to note the accelerating trend where streaming providers themselves produce content or secure exclusive content rights for internet distribution.
-Technologically, content incorporating new forms of expression, such as 360-degree virtual reality, is beginning to be offered to general users.
+While we previously cited live sports streaming as an example, it's also crucial to note the accelerating trend where streaming providers themselves produce content or secure exclusive content rights for internet distribution.Technologically, content incorporating new forms of expression, such as 360-degree virtual reality, is beginning to be offered to general users.

 [Survey on Paid Video Service Usage Overview]